micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 try to wait or wait with timeout.
 However, when invoked form an ISR, this parameter must be 0.

+Even worse, the function can be invoked from ISRs only with the value of the timeout set to 0;

 This is confusing, and separate calls are prefered.

 #### Misplaced thread definition in documentation